Marie-Philip Poulin: Montreal Stars

-Poulin spent 2007–08 with the Montreal Stars of the Canadian Women's Hockey League.
-She appeared in only 16 games, but managed to lead all rookies in scoring with 22 goals and 21 assists.
-So dominant was she in half a season as a 16-year-old rookie that she finished runner up in the CWHL Most Valuable Player vote by club captains.
+Poulin spent 2007–08 with the Montreal Stars of the Canadian Women's Hockey League (CWHL).
+She appeared in only 16 games, but led rookies in scoring with 22 goals and 21 assists.
+So dominant was she in half a season as a 16-year-old rookie that she finished runner up in the CWHL Most Valuable Player (MVP) vote by club captains.
 She was also a recipient of the Montreal Canadiens scholarship program in January 2008.
-In 2008–09, she played with her school team (Dawson College), but also played as an associate player with the Stars.
-At year's end, she helped the Stars win the Clarkson Cup over the Minnesota Whitecaps in Kingston, Ontario in March 2009.
+For the 2008–09 season, while attending Dawson College, she played both with the Dawson Blues and as an associate player with the Stars.
+At year's end in March 2009, she helped the Stars win the first Clarkson Cup over the Minnesota Whitecaps in Kingston, Ontario.
 In the championship game, she assisted on a goal by Caroline Ouellette.